-- In coordination with University partners, initiate or assist with any necessary remedial actions; - Determine the identity and contact information of the reporting party; - Identify all policies allegedly violated; - Meet with the reporting party to finalize their statement; - Commence a thorough, reliable and impartial investigation by developing a strategic investigation plan, including a witness list, evidence list, intended timeframe, and order of interviews for all witnesses and the responding party, who may be given notice prior to or at the time of the interview; - Provide written notification to the parties prior to their interviews that they may have the assistance of an advisor of their choosing present for all meetings attended by the advisee;
+- In coordination with University partners, initiate or assist with any necessary remedial actions; - Determine the identity and contact information of the Complainant; - Identify all policies allegedly violated; - Meet with the Complainant to finalize their statement, if necessary; - Prepare the written notice of allegations based on the preliminary inquiry; - Commence a thorough, reliable and impartial investigation by developing a strategic investigation plan, including a witness list, evidence list, intended timeframe, and order of interviews for all witnesses and the Responding Party, who may be given notice prior to or at the time of the interview; - Provide written notification to the parties prior to their interviews that they may have the assistance of an advisor of their choosing present for all meetings attended by the advisee; - Provide the parties with a written description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures and a statement of the potential sanctions/responsive actions that could result; - Prior to the conclusion of the investigation, provide the Complainant and the Responding Party with a list of witnesses whose information will be used to render a finding; - Allow each party the opportunity to suggest questions they wish the investigators to ask of the other party and witnesses;

-- Provide the parties with a written description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures and a statement of the potential sanctions/responsive actions that could result; - Prior to the conclusion of the investigation, provide the reporting party and the responding party with a list of witnesses whose information will be used to render a finding; - Allow each party the opportunity to suggest questions they wish the investigators to ask of the other party and witnesses. - Provide the parties with all relevant evidence to be made available at the hearing and provide each with a full and fair opportunity to address that evidence prior to review by the Review Board; - Complete the investigation promptly, and without unreasonable deviation from the intended timeline; - Provide regular updates to the reporting party and responding party throughout the investigation; - Finalize and present the investigation report to both parties prior to review by the Review Board.
+- Provide an equal opportunity for the parties to present fact witnesses and other inculpatory and exculpatory evidence that are relevant and not otherwise impermissible; - Review all evidence gathered through the investigation and determine what evidence is relevant and what evidence is impermissible regardless of relevance; - Provide the parties with all relevant evidence to be made available to the Review Board and provide each with a full and fair opportunity to address that evidence prior to review by the Review Board; - Complete the investigation promptly, and without unreasonable deviation from the intended timeline; - Provide regular updates to the Complainant and Responding Party throughout the investigation; - Finalize and present the investigation report to both parties prior to review by the Review Board.

-At any point during the investigation, if it is determined there is no reasonable cause to believe that University policy has been violated; the Director of Safety and Equal Opportunity has authority to terminate the investigation and end resolution proceedings.
+At any point during the investigation, if it is determined there is no reasonable cause to believe that University policy has been violated; the Title IX Coordinator has authority to terminate the investigation and end resolution proceedings.

-Witnesses (as distinguished from the parties) are expected to cooperate with and participate in the University's investigation.
+Witnesses (as distinguished from the parties) are expected to cooperate with and participate in Herzing University's investigation.
 Any witness who declines to participate in or cooperate with an investigation will not be permitted to offer evidence or testimony at a later date.
 Witnesses may provide written statements in lieu of interviews during the investigation and may be interviewed remotely by phone, Skype (or similar technology), if they cannot be interviewed in person or if the investigators determine that timeliness or efficiency dictate a need for remote interviewing.
 Parties who elect not to participate in the investigation or to withhold information from the investigation will not have the opportunity to offer evidence during the review or appeal stages of the process if it could have been offered during the investigation.
 Failure to offer evidence prior to an appeal does not constitute grounds for appeal based on new evidence.